ilauzon/isa_journal/README.md

 ## Todo
 - Add support for callouts with different types (`[!note]` vs. `[!important]`, for example)
 - Add support for vault attachments
-- Add a search box element that can be optionally included in the index